-5.15 Worker's Compensation
+5.14 Worker's Compensation

 All UW-River Falls employees, including student employees, are covered by Worker's Compensation.
-The Personnel/Payroll office processes all Worker's Compensation claims.
+The Human Resource office processes all Worker's Compensation claims.

-Individuals incurring an injury or illness in the course of their employment must IMMEDIATELY report such injury or illness to their supervisor and to the Personnel/Payroll office.
+Individuals incurring an injury or illness in the course of their employment must IMMEDIATELY report such injury or illness to their supervisor and to the Human Resource office.
 The Wisconsin Worker's Compensation Act provides for the payment of medical expenses and lost wages for employees injured by reason of their work and provides death benefits for dependents.

-5.16 Unemployment Compensation
+5.15 Unemployment Compensation

-In the event of a lay off or termination, employees of the University may be eligible for unemployment compensation.
+In the event of a layoff or termination, employees of the University may be eligible for unemployment compensation.
 Contact the Unemployment Compensation division of the local Job Service Office to determine eligibility for benefits.

-5.17 Termination of Employment- Procedures
+5.16 Termination of Employment-Procedures

-Any faculty or academic staff member leaving the employment of the University must have a "University Clearance Upon Termination of Employment" form completed and submitted to the Faculty Payroll Office before payment of the final salary check will be made.
-The form requires clearance from the following areas: Physical Plant (keys), Textbook Library, Library Circulation Dept., Department Chair or Supervisor, Accounting Office (Corporate Credit Card) and submission of a forwarding address to the Personnel Office.
+Any faculty or academic staff member leaving the employment of the University must have an Exit Procedure form completed and submitted to the Human Resource Office before payment of the final salary check will be made.
+The form requires clearance from the following areas: Physical Plant (keys), Textbook Library, Library Circulation Dept., Department Chair or Supervisor, Accounting Office (Corporate Credit Card) and submission of a forwarding address to the Human Resources Office.
+The Exit Procedure form can be found on the UWRF HR website, under Forms.